Calculate the difference between two dates

 • Dark

-Calculate the difference between two dates
+Calculating the difference between dates in Airtable

 • Dark